Director of Survey Research and Methodology Program, Donald and Shirley Clifton Chair of Survey Science and Professor of Management

 Dr. Larry Williams is the director of the Survey Research and Methodology (SRAM) program, Donald and Shirley Clifton chair of

 survey science and professor of management.
-He joins CBA from the University of North Dakota, where he was a professor of
+He joins the College of Business from the University of North Dakota, where he was a professor of

 psychology and director of the Consortium for the Advancement of Research Methods and Analysis (CARMA).
 Previously, he has